 Select Paste object as description reference.

 Just like with the context menu, using this option will follow the meta model structure and complete the paste operation that is available for the selected item or part.
 In other words, an item will paste as an item reference.
 A part will paste as a part reference.
 As is always the case with parts, you can only paste part references within the scope of the item that is pointing to the parts that you are pasting.
 In the below example, the "Maintain speed" part under "Adaptive cruise control" Requirements has been copied.
-If pasted to the Requirements description for "Adaptive cruise control", they will paste as part references.
-If pasted to the Requirements description for "Constant cruise control", they will paste as item references since they do not have a part relationship to "Constant cruise control" requirements.
+If pasted to the Requirements description for "Adaptive cruise control", it will paste as a part reference.
+If pasted to the Requirements description for "Constant cruise control", it will paste as a item reference since it does not have a part relationship to "Constant cruise control" requirements.

 There is also an option to paste a copied object as a URL.